 Back

-How to Create a Video Chat App in 2023
+How to Make a Video Chat App in 2025?

 When the pandemic hit, the world transitioned into the digital realm.
 Not forever, thankfully.
-It has since bounced back, but the preference for video chats remains: there are entire workspaces and universities that operate via Zoom.
+It has since bounced back, but the preference for video conferencing remains: some entire workspaces and universities still operate via Zoom.
 In this article, we’ll be talking about how you can create a video chat app — and who knows, maybe even defy Zoom and all the big guys.

 Table of contents